MCLDG-zz/blg-svlss-msvc/README.md

 #### 7. Repeat steps 5 & 6 for the Airmiles microservice

-Wait until the Booking CodePipeline is complete, then repeat steps 5 & 6 for the Airmiles microservice, using the stack output values from the 'airmiles-pipeline' stack.
+Wait until the Booking CodePipeline is complete - you need to do this because the Airmiles service will lookup the Booking CloudFormation stack during deployment.
+Repeat steps 5 & 6 for the Airmiles microservice, using the stack output values from the 'airmiles-pipeline' stack.
 Change the folder in the 'cp' statement from Booking to Airmiles.

 #### 8. Confirm the API endpoints for Booking & Airmiles